interledger/interledger-website/src/_posts/2021-05-05-getting-to-know-grant-for-the-web.md

   privacy-centric, open and accessible Web Monetization ecosystem.
 It prioritizes innovative ideas that incorporate or build upon the Web Monetization proposed standard and protocols.
-Grantees must either use the Interledger protocol or the Web Monetization standard, or both, to qualify.
+Grantees must either use the Interledger Protocol or the Web Monetization standard, or both, to qualify.
 In 2021, we&rsquo;re focusing on supporting projects that have a Diversity, Equity and Inclusion (DEI) component, which can manifest itself in one of two ways:</p><ul><li>The lead applicant is a person of color or the team